By Rachel Burger July 25, 2024

 • Fixed Assets – listing the components or tying out to a sub-ledger

-Account reconciliations are performed to ensure consistency and accuracy in financial reporting.
+Account reconciliation is performed to ensure consistency and accuracy in financial reporting.
 They are especially important and a key internal control for publicly held companies that must report financial results to external stakeholders.
 Detailed audit trails are available to back up all account balances.

 How to Reconcile Accounts